p-mckenzie/p-mckenzie.github.io/_posts/2018-1-11-Jane-Austen.md

 Despite all the measuring, poking, and prodding at the text I did, I leave it up to the reader to select their favorite, hopefully after reading the novels rather than just analyzing them.

-As for myself, Pride and Prejudice will always be the best in my eyes.
+But for myself, Pride and Prejudice will always remain the favorite.

 # Code
 All analysis was completed using Python 2.7, relying primarily on the pandas, re, nltk, and Bokeh libraries.